 As your butter boils during the canning process, you will notice a white foam rise to the top of the pot.
 This is perfectly normal and is just the milkfat in your butter separating from what is effectively ghee.

-As you ladle the butter in your jars, you will want to make sure you are adding milk fat to each jar.
+As you ladle the butter in your jars, you will want to make sure you are adding some of the milk solids to each jar.
 If you don’t, you will have only ghee or clarified butter.

 Is it Safe to Can Butter?

 Now that we have all that info out of the way, let’s have a chat real quick.